Asad-Ismail/Grounding-Dino-FineTuning/README.md

 - **Fine-tuning DINO**: This extension works allows you to fine-tune DINO on your custom dataset.
 - **EMA Model**: Exponential Moving Average model to retain pre-trained knowledge
+- **LORA Training** (New) : Parameter-efficient fine-tuning using LORA that trains less than 2% of parameters while maintaining performance
 * **Example Dataset**: Includes small sample dataset for training and testing
 - **NMS (Optional)**: We also implemented phrase based NMS to remove redundant boxes of same objects (might be useful if you have too many detections original DETR like model which grouding dino is also based on donot require NMS)